How Laundry Businesses Can Use Facebook Ads

 When local businesses are looking for new customers, they often look at social media as an end-all be-all tool that they can use for free advertising.

-On more than one occasion, I’ve encountered ideas similar to:
+On more than one occasion, I’ve encounter ideas similar to:

 • “Don’t I get business just from posting on social media?”